 You will study three modules online, two worth 7.5 ECTS (15 CATS) and one worth 15 ECTS (30 CATS) from the University of Southampton, you will study modules equal to 30 ECTS (60 CATS) at the host University.
 As one of your Southampton modules you will take a research-based Independent Study Module (double ISM) which you study over two semesters.
 The ISM will be supported by a research skills module in Semester 1.
-It will also prepare you for research you will carry out for your dissertation in your final year, You can choose to do the double ISM (15 ECTS) on either a German or Spanish theme.
-If you spend your year in Germany or Austria you will take a Spanish language module from Southampton; if you spend your year in Spain you will take a German language module from Southampton.
-You will be required to study both languages at the partner university (to the equivalent of 7.5 ECTS each).
+It will also prepare you for research you will carry out for your dissertation in your final year, You can choose to do the double ISM (15 ECTS) in any one of the language areas you specialise in.
+If you spend your year in the country of L1 you will take a L2 language module from Southampton and vice versa; you will be required to study both languages at the partner university (to the equivalent of 7.5 ECTS each).